 Found a big data set or research paper that you know your audience would find useful but might struggle to decipher or even access?
 Brilliant news, all you have to do is extract the key information and present it in a format that is more accessible and appealing to your audience.

-For example, this article Women of UK Startups by Digital Risks pivoted and refined dense Crunchbase data into simple data visualisations to tell the story of the gender gap in UK startups.
+For example, this article Women of UK Startups by Superscript pivoted and refined dense Crunchbase data into simple data visualisations to tell the story of the gender gap in UK startups.

 Collaborate with the competition in highly competitive spaces

 If the existing piece of content you’re looking to update belongs to an indirect competitor or a publisher with a strong domain, you can always join forces and collaborate with them directly to improve the competitive landscape together.